madzk33/automated-reconnaissance-tool/README.md

 # 🕵️ Automated Reconnaissance Tool

 An advanced **cybersecurity reconnaissance tool** that automates the information-gathering phase of penetration testing.
-It integrates multiple open-source tools and APIs to perform domain enumeration, port scanning, subdomain discovery, and vulnerability summarization using **GROQ-powered AI analysis**.
+It integrates multiple open-source tools and APIs to perform domain enumeration, port scanning, subdomain discovery, and vulnerability summarization with suggested exploitation paths using **GROQ-powered AI analysis**.

 ---